-Admissions and academic requirements for the Graduate Business Certificate are the same as for the Master of Science in Sports Administration degree program.
-In addition a student must earn a minimum overall GPA of 3.0 for courses applied to a graduate certificate.
+A student must earn a minimum overall GPA of 3.0 for courses applied to a graduate certificate.

-HUMAN RESOURCE MANAGEMENT[Delivery Locations: Main Campus]
+HUMAN RESOURCE MANAGEMENT [Delivery Locations: Main Campus]

 The Graduate Business Certificate in Human Resource Management program is designed for career professionals who desire additional skills in human resource management.